zeineb97/projet-devops/readme.md

 `clients/:id` | DELETE | DELETE | Delete a client

 - `admin` : an automatic admin interface provided by Django, we use /admin to access to it.
+- `Application level metrics endpoint` :  to monitor our application metrics we should navigate to `/metrics`.

 ```
 Admin credentials :
 - username: admin